Cardinal electors in the 2013 conclave

-Cardinal Jorge Bergoglio was elected Pope Francis by the conclave on 13 March 2013.
+Cardinal Jorge Mario Bergoglio was elected Pope Francis by the conclave on 13 March 2013.

 The papal conclave of 2013 was convened to elect a pope, the leader of the Catholic Church, to succeed Benedict XVI following his resignation on 28 February 2013.
 In accordance with the apostolic constitution Universi Dominici gregis, which governed the vacancy of the Holy See, only cardinals who had not passed their 80th birthday on the day on which the Holy See became vacant (in this case, those who were born on or after 28 February 1933) were eligible to participate in the conclave.
 Although not a formal requirement, the cardinal electors almost always elect the pope from among their number.
 The election was carried out by secret ballot (per scrutinium).

 Of the 207 members of the College of Cardinals at the time of Benedict XVI's resignation, 117 cardinal electors were eligible to participate in the subsequent conclave.
 (Note: Excluding Cardinal Jean Honoré, who died on 28 February 2013, the same day as Benedict XVI's resignation) Two cardinal electors did not participate, decreasing the number of participants to 115.
 The required two-thirds supermajority needed to elect a pope was votes.